Five of Man Utd’s most panicky panic buys: Fellaini, Ighalo, Falcao…

 “How would we be able to get rid of him now when he earns those wages?
 The signing felt like it happened just to stop Man City signing him.”

-The deal backfired completely as Sanchez scored five goals in 45 appearances and is spending this season on loan at Inter Milan.
+The deal backfired completely as Sanchez scored five goals in 45 appearances before spending the 2019-20 season on loan at Inter, who he has now joined permanently.